 Quinoa Tips: Always rinse and drain well before cooking; this will eliminate any trace of bitter flavor.
 Red, white, or tri-color quinoa may be used.
 Leftover or previously cooked quinoa works very well in this recipe.
 This How to Cook Perfect Quinoa post offers specific details and troubleshooting.

-- To achieve a slightly nutty flavor, I recommend rinsing the quinoa and then sautéing over medium-high heat in about a tablespoon of olive oil until dry and slightly toasted.
+Flavor upgrade for the quinoa: To achieve a slightly nutty flavor, you can sauté the rinsed and drained quinoa over medium-high heat in about a tablespoon of olive oil until dry and slightly toasted.
 Stir frequently so as not to burn as quinoa dries.
 Then, add the liquid and simmer, uncovered, over low until cooked through, about 12-15 minutes.
-To get the correct amount for this recipe, use 3/4 cup of quinoa and, after sautéing, add 1 cup plus 2 tablespoons water.
+To get the correct amount for this recipe, start with ¾ cup (141g) of dry quinoa and, after sautéing, add 1 cup plus 2 tablespoons (10oz) water.
 You could also cook the quinoa in chicken or vegetable stock for added flavor.

-- I grate the zucchini on the coarse side of a box or hand grater then squeeze excess moisture out with a paper or hand towel.
+The zucchini: I grate the zucchini on the coarse side of a box or hand grater then squeeze out the excess moisture with a paper towel or clean tea towel.

 • Broccoli is an excellent alternative to the zucchini.
 Frozen and thawed broccoli that has been similarly squeezed of its moisture works well, as does chopped leftover roasted broccoli.
 When roasted, enough moisture has been cooked out that squeezing is not necessary.

 • You could also try spinach, treating frozen the same way as the zucchini or frozen broccoli.
 Fresh spinach should be steamed or sautéed to wilt, and then the excess moisture should be removed.